Chief Minister of Madhesh Province

 The chief minister of the Madhesh Province is the head of government of Madhesh Province.
 The chief minister is appointed by the governor of the province according to Article 167 of the Constitution of Nepal.
 The chief minister remains in office for five years or until the provincial assembly is dissolved, and is subject to no term limits, given that they have the confidence of the assembly.

-The current chief minister is Jitendra Prasad Sonal of the Loktantrik Samajwadi Party, in office since 16 October 2025.
+The current chief minister is Krishna Prasad Yadav of the Nepali Congress, in office since 5 December 2025.

 Qualification

 The Constitution of Nepal sets the qualifications required to become eligible for the office of chief minister.
 A chief minister must meet the qualifications to become a member of the provincial assembly.

 A member of the provincial assembly must be: